NuGet/Home/proposed/2023/remove-projects-from-list-package-command.md

 MSBuild version resolver is then called with the `includeProject` parameter set to `false` for all values except `Default`, where it is set to `true`.

-The implementation would consist or changing the value to `false` when the `exclude-project` option is set.
+As the current implementation incorrectly includes direct project dependencies as transitive, the parameter responsible for this behavior will be removed from the non-public method.
+The code consuming the parameter will be update to behave as if the parameter would have been set to `false`

 ## Drawbacks

-It adds a new option to a command, which could result in it being more difficult to use.
+It might introduce a breaking change for a small number of use cases.
+However, the presence of a `list reference` command, working on projects, mitigates this risk

 ## Rationale and alternatives

-This design is retro compatible with the previous behavior of the command.
-It also limits the output of the command to the expected results.
+The proposal considers the current behavior a bug, as determined by the project members review.

 Other approaches could have been taken:
-* Considering that including projects into the output is a bug, and fixint it.
+* Adding an `--exclude-project` option, to remove projects from the output.
+A proposal has been made, which has been closed as another solution has been chosen: https://github.com/NuGet/NuGet.Client/pull/5302
-* Considering that projects are part of the output, and ensuring that direct (resp. transitive) project references are reported as direct (resp. transitive).
+* Taking into account that projects are part of the output, and ensuring that direct (or transitive) project references are appropriately reported.
 In this case, adding a flag to be able to retrieve only package is probably worth it, like mentioned below.
 * Adding a `--include-project` option and modifying the default behavior of the list command: this would have made the whole command consistent, whether a `--deprecated`, `--vulnerable`, or `--outdated` option is passed or not.
 However, this would create a breaking change with previous behavior
 * Adding the type of dependency to the output: this would have made the output filterable afterwards, without adding flags.
 However, this could break console output parsing - which could be acceptable -, and could force an `output-version` increment as the machine-readable format would change.
 It would also require an active filtering process after the command is run.
 Whether this proposal is implemented, this could be an interesting option if consequences are accepted.